julienhmmt/docker-compose/traefik-ghost-sql/README.md

 > Just a simple docker-compose with [Traefik](https://traefik.io/), [Ghost](https://ghost.org/) (CMS) and MariaDB for SQL server.

 A fast and prod oriented stack to have your own and easy hackable CMS with Ghost.
-Was used before on [ComputerZ Solutions](https://computerz.solutions/).
+Was used before on [my personnal website](https://j.hommet.net).

 ## :factory: Requirements